 Overview

-Straddling the border between northeast Argentina and southern Brazil, the Iguazú Falls (spelt Iguaçú in Brazil) are usually rated number one of the big three waterfalls, the others being Niagara and Victoria.
-They are often considered to be Latin America’s most awe-inspiring natural sight and a must-see for anyone visiting the highlights of the continent, not least for their setting amidst subtropical rainforest alive with birds and butterflies.
+Straddling the border between southern Brazil and northeast Argentina, The Iguazú Falls are usually rated number one of the world's big three waterfalls, ahead of Niagara and Victoria.
+These falls are South America’s most awe-inspiring natural sight and a must-see for anyone visiting the highlights of the continent, not least for their setting amidst subtropical rainforest alive with birds and butterflies.

 Argentina’s side of the national park has a comprehensive set of panoramic walkways, culminating in the magnificent boardwalk to the Garganta del Diablo (Devil’s Throat).
 The Brazilian side has less infrastructure and perhaps fewer visitors, making a visit equally worthwhile.
 Close by is the Parque das Aves, among the best bird sanctuaries in South America.